CaNS-World/CaNS/src/INFO_VISU.md

 * the second is a name to append to the grid files that are generated, which should change for different log files to prevent conflicts;
 * the third is the name of the visualization file.

-by pressing `enter` three times, the default values in the square brackets are assumed by the script; these correspond to the default steps required for visualizing 3D field data.
+by pressing <kbd>enter</kbd> three times, the default values in the square brackets are assumed by the script; these correspond to the default steps required for visualizing 3D field data.

 ### 2D fields